 1. Set up and look after WordPress sites

-WordPress themes are easy, useful, flexible and impressive.
+WordPress themes and plugins are easy, useful, flexible and impressive.
 I encourage people to try this; the minute you get into specialisation, the website will always require specialist support, adding another layer of complication and cost to the experience that in most cases, isn’t necessary.

 This also keeps costs low as the process doesn’t include any designers or developers and related processes, and the process simple (from set up to ongoing maintenance).